Treatment & Services for Substance Use or Mental Illness

 Primary Recovery Plus

-Modeled after the CSTAR General Population Program, PR+ offers a full continuum of services within multiple levels of care to assist those individuals without Medicaid coverage.
+Modeled after the CSTAR General Population Program, PR+ offers a full continuum of services with individualized treatment to assist those individuals without Medicaid coverage.